petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

 Markdown is a great format for taking notes.
 You get all the formatting you might need to give your notes structure.
-Markdown is fast becoming the content editing format of choice for the web.
-For example, if you ever want to convert notes into a blog posts.
+Markdown is fast becoming the content editing format of choice for the web - there are plenty of ways to convert markdown files web pages.
+In my case I wanted to be able to turn note

 I wanted to store my notes in GitHub and keep notes in different repos alongside projects they related to, but I soon ran into a problem.